stagedml/stagedml/run/bert_pretrain/out/Report.md

 ![](./wallclock_accuracy.png)

+  - On the above plot we show fine-tuning accuracies of each of two models.
+  - The exact moments of fine-tuning are shown as bold dots.
+Fine-tuning happens every 100000 steps.
+  - One step of smaller model takes more time than one step of bigger model.
+It should be a result of setting a bigger `batch_size` for smaller model.
+  - We see that 6-layer model reached the given accuracy faster than 3-layer model almost every time.

 ## Conclusions

-  - We were able to reproduce the results of Zhuohan Li et al. In our experiments, larger model shows better fine-tuning accuracy than smaller model most of the time.
+1. We were able to reproduce the results of Zhuohan Li et al. In our experiments, larger model shows better fine-tuning accuracy than smaller model most of the time.
-  - Models were pre-trained only a limited amount of time due to the time/hardware limitations.
+2. Models were pre-trained only a limited amount of time due to the time/hardware limitations.
-  - The BERT pre-training procedure and the Zhuohan Li et al. experiment are encoded using Python-based domain specific language of StagedML/Pylighnix.
+3. The BERT pre-training procedure and the Zhuohan Li et al. experiment are encoded using Python-based domain specific language of StagedML/Pylighnix.